Exhibitions at Montréal museums

 OASIS immersion

 Canada’s largest indoor immersive attraction, OASIS immersion at the Palais des congrès de Montréal presents the 90-minute exhibition Rolling Stone Presents: Amplified, The Immersive Rock Experience narrated by musician and actor Kevin Bacon.
 The immersive show features more than 1,000 iconic photographs and floor-to-ceiling live video performances of some of music’s most legendary acts like The Who, The Beatles, Tina Turner, Bruce Springsteen, Stevie Wonder, Chappell Roan, Janis Joplin, Bob Marley, Green Day, Sinead O’Connor, David Bowie, Dr. Dre ft.
 Snoop Dogg, Radiohead, The Doors, Aretha Franklin, KISS, Joan Jett, The Ramones, Lizzo and more.
-Runs from June 20 to August 31.
+Runs to November 30.

 In collaboration with National Geographic, OASIS immersion presents Root for Nature inspired by the historic COP15 agreements.
 Root for Nature immerses visitors in a striking interpretation of biodiversity via immersive digital arts and informative educational zones.
-Extended to August 31.
+Runs to November 30.

 The Musée d'Art Contemporain (MAC) at Place Ville Marie